Last Updated on October 6, 2023 by Samantha Harris

 Offer morio worms, not superworms, to a tortoise.
-The term superworm refers to various large mealworms, which aren’t recommended for tortoises.
-The two will be similar in color and shape, but morio worms have dark ends on their bodies and are mostly black.
+Superworm refers to various large mealworms, which aren’t recommended for tortoises.
+The two will be similar in color and shape, but morio worms have dark ends on their bodies and are primarily black.

 Can Tortoises Eat Mealworms?

 Mealworms aren’t ideal for tortoises as they have thick outer shells.

 Anecdotal evidence suggests that mealworms can lead to impaction and intestinal blockages in tortoises.
 As a minimum, this can mean part of the worm passes through the gut undigested.

 Despite the name, mealworms aren’t worms but the larval stage of the mealworm beetle.
 When left to grow, mealworms become pupa and emerge as adult beetles.

 Nightcrawlers are often raised as fish bait but also used as reptile food.